lithnet/access-manager-docs/help-and-support/app-pages/access-manager-agent-policies-linux-page.md

 For this reason, it is important to consider the order in which your policies are organised; as a rule of thumb, policies with more specific targets should be placed *higher* in the list than more generically-targeted policies.
 {% endhint %}

+{% hint style="info" %}
-> Note: This field is not configurable for the default policy.
+Note: This field is not configurable for the default policy.
+{% endhint %}

 ### Password settings
 The second tab of the Linux agent policy configuration screen - `Passwords` - configures password management and composition settings.